remcodex/server/README.md

 # RCE Server

-Remote code execution server - this library uses [Guzwrap](https://github.com/Ahmard/guzwrap) to deconstruct sent request, perform it, and then send back request response to
-[RCE Client](https://github.com/remcodex/client). <br/>
+Remote code execution server - this library uses [Guzwrap](https://github.com/Ahmard/guzwrap) to deconstruct sent request, perform it, and then send back request response to [RCE Client](https://github.com/remcodex/client). <br/>
 This library act like slave, except that it only support [Guzwrap](https://github.com/Ahmard/guzwrap) request objects at the moment.

+## Notice 🔊

+This project is currently receiving massive updates, which may include code refactoring, namespace change, and many other stuffs that may cause the code to brake or not work entirely.<br/>
+**This project is not ready!!!**

 ## Installation

 ```bash
 composer require remcodex/server
 ```

 ## Usage

 ```php
 use Remcodex\Server\Command;
 use Remcodex\Server\ErrorHandler;